udacity/create-your-own-adventure/english/marshmallow.md

 These marshmallows are numerous and they look so delicious.

-You reach out to grab a handful of the marshmallow wall, but you can seem to take the handful away from the wall.
+You reach out to grab a handful of the marshmallow wall, but you can't seem to take the handful away from the wall.

 You also seem to be wearing an uncomfortable and restrictive jacket made of leather...